- About Us

 Cantrixil has been successfully taken into an international phase I clinical trial under a US IND, only three years after discovery.
 The phase I trial is being conducted in two parts; a dose escalation component (Part A), which seeks to understand the safety profile of the drug and to determine the maximum tolerated dose, and a dose expansion cohort (Part B), which seeks to explore initial signals of efficacy.

 Preliminary data from Part A has been released; in general the drug has encountered few dose-limiting toxicities.
-Part A is expected to conclude in the third quarter of the 2018, at which time the company expects to provide comprehensive data and Part B will commence.
-More information about the trial and recruitment can be fouond at: https://www.clinicaltrials.gov/ct2/show/NCT02903771.
+Part A concluded in October 2018 and Part B commenced at that time.
+More information about the trial and recruitment can be found at: https://www.clinicaltrials.gov/ct2/show/NCT02903771.

 Intra-peritoneal (IP) administration of first-line chemotherapy to women with advanced stage ovarian cancer immediately after their debulking surgery has been recommended by the National Institute of Health in the USA since 2006.
 This mode of administration exposes residual tumor cells after surgery to higher doses of chemotherapy for longer periods compared with chemotherapy administered intravenously.
 Improvements in survival time with IP chemotherapy have lead national health and consumer advisory groups to continue to recommend this mode of administration for eligible groups of ovarian cancer patients.